JanSharp/VRCEntitySystem/notes.md

-- [ ] Add entity instance pooling instead of instantiating and destroying every time
+- [x] Add entity instance pooling instead of instantiating and destroying every time
-- [ ] Add support for entity data existing without an entity existing yet
+- [x] Add support for entity data existing without an entity existing yet
-  - [ ] Preferably add staggered entity instantiation, limited to x entities per frame
+  - [x] Preferably add staggered entity instantiation, limited to x entities per frame
-- [ ] Add support for latency hidden entities (when creating them)
+- [x] Add support for latency hidden entities (when creating, and when destroying them)
+  - [ ] Test destroying entities
 - [ ] Add dependency on player data, specifically to use persistent ids
 - [x] ~~Desynced transform state should periodically fetch the current position and rotation and save that in the entity system's game state~~ nope, since exports can actually include non game state safe data there's no longer a need for this information
 - [ ] exporting entities with desynced transforms should include their current transform values